digital-fabric/polyphony/docs/technical-overview/exception-handling.md

 end.await
 ```

-In this example, there are four coprocesses, nested one within the other.
-An exception is raised in the inner most coprocess, and having no exception handler, will bubble up through the different enclosing coprocesses, until reaching the top-most level, that of the root fiber, at which point the exception will cause the program to halt and print an error message.
+In this example, there are four fibers, nested one within the other.
+An exception is raised in the inner most fiber, and having no exception handler, will bubble up through the different enclosing fibers, until reaching the top-most level, that of the root fiber, at which point the exception will cause the program to halt and print an error message.